Ginkgo CADx

-Ginkgo CADx is a multi platform (Windows, Linux, Mac OS X) DICOM viewer (*.dcm) and dicomizer (convert different files to DICOM).
-Ginkgo CADx is licensed under LGPL license, being an open source project with an Open core approach.
-The goal of Ginkgo CADx project is to develop an open source professional DICOM workstation.
+Ginkgo CADx is an abandoned multi-platform (Windows, Linux, Mac OS X) DICOM viewer (*.dcm) and dicomizer (convert different files to DICOM).
+Ginkgo CADx is licensed under LGPL license, being an open source project with an open core approach.
+The goal of Ginkgo CADx project was to develop an open source professional DICOM workstation.

-Ginkgo CADx also has a professional version with a private license model called Ginkgo CADx Pro.
+Ginkgo CADx also had a professional version with a private license model called Ginkgo CADx Pro.

 About Ginkgo CADx

 The main features of this software are: